escherina/rve.com-docker/jekyll-app/_projects/portfolio-wilco.md

 ```
 {% endraw %}

+### Categories and search

+Categorisation is built in to Jekyll, so we defined three key categories (development, testing and automation) and made sure that every post had the correct category in its Front Matter.

+The Simple Jekyll Search plugin works by creating a search.json file which populated at build time with all the search data (you choose what parts of your content are looped through).
+It then runs the search using JavaScript.
+This wasn't completely ideal, as I didn't want core site functionality to rely on the presence of JavaScript, but since I was using a static site generator there wasn't a lot of choice.

+I decided to make search an enhancement to the site that wouldn't show up if JavaScript wasn't enabled, so I added class of `.js` to the html document when JavaScript is working correctly.
+I then hid the search bar by default, and made it only appear if this class was added.
+Users that don't have JavaScript won't even know there's a search function to be used.
+This approach won't be appropriate in every situation, but considering the size of the site and the requirements of the client, I felt it was a good balance.

 ### Images

 For a little added performance, I used responsive images.
 The [Jekyll Picture Tag gem](https://github.com/robwierzbowski/jekyll-picture-tag) made this pretty straightforward - you use a Liquid tag and single source image in your page/post, and it automatically generates responsive images according to your settings.
 Since it uses the `<picture>` element, I included the [Picturefill](https://github.com/scottjehl/picturefill) polyfill to cover older browsers.